khalid-el-masnaoui/docker-notes/BEST-PRACTISES.md

 This should be avoided because it presents an additional attack vector.
 Accidentally exposing the TCP socket on your public network would allow anyone to send commands to the Docker API, without first requiring physical access to your host.
 Keep TCP disabled unless your use case demands remote access.

-**Do not expose _/var/run/docker.sock_ to other containers**.
+Do not expose `/var/run/docker.sock` to other containers.
 If you are running your docker image with `-v /var/run/docker.sock://var/run/docker.sock` or similar, you should change it.
 Remember that mounting the socket read-only is not a solution but only makes it harder to exploit.

 ###### Use TLS if you must expose the daemon socket